sagarpatil6/OrderAPIDemoProject/README.md

 8. Run the `OrderAPIDemoProject` project to access the Swagger UI.
 9. Access [Rabbit MQ](http://localhost:15672/#/) to see Notification getting published by OrderService.
 10. Access PGAdmin to see DB table changes.
 All these steps are to run solution manually, Solution Working locally.
 11. Deployment on docker is still in progress.
-Completed for WebAPi
+Completed for WebAPI Project.

 ## Configuration